 In June 1792, Discovery entered ‘Penn’s Cove’ and “was received by 600 natives” curious to meet these “white men”.
 Reportedly, Vancouver, Captain Joseph Whidbey, Pilot Peter Puget and the other expedition leaders were well received all over the Sound.
 This seems historically accurate, apparently because the ‘whites’ appeared to be a powerful potential ally against the dreaded war-like Haida, Kwakiutl, and Nootka Indians from Prince George’s Sound and the Queen Charlotte Islands.
 These aggressive “Northmen” were slave owners and practiced what our local tribes considered “barbaric” human sacrifices on their Puget Sound captives.

 Serious American interest in the Pacific Northwest followed the overland journey of the Lewis and Clark expedition (1803-1806) to find the western boundary of what President Thomas Jefferson had purchased from France as the “Louisiana Territory” in 1803.
-It is clear too, that Jefferson thought it in the United States’ best interest to explore and prepare for land claims in the northwest.
+It is clear too, that Jefferson thought of it in the United States’ best interest to explore and prepare for land claims in the northwest.
 The western limits of the purchase were described as the “founding waters” (headwaters) of the Mississippi/Missouri River system.
 See also this post: Life in the Rain Shadow.

 These headwaters can be found in several western states and British Columbia including present-day Washington and Idaho.
 Lewis and Clark at the Continental Divide crossed and then followed the westward-flowing rivers that formed the Snake and Columbia Rivers.
 In 1805 they build their winter fortress on the “Oregon” side of the Columbia, at Astoria.
 That is why the territory formed, as the Oregon Territory was not named the ‘Washington’ Territory.